xdefago/stats-ci/README.md

 ## Disclaimer

 I am far from being a statistician and I will gladly welcome any advice or corrections.
-I made also no attempt at numerical statibility, although I do plan to improve this partly by implementing Kahan summation soon.
+I only made a feeble attempt at numerical statibility (e.g., kahan sum, log-sum-exp).
+In any case, please be circumspect about the results obtained from this crate.

 ## Usage